-With private wells, the homeowner is entirely responsible for making sure the water flowing from their faucets is safe from contaminants.
+With private wells, the homeowner is entirely responsible for ensuring the water flowing from their faucets is safe from contaminants.
 And while the U.S. has one of the safest drinking water supplies in the world, well water can still be contaminated due to several possible factors.

 Coliform bacteria: Why we test for this often-harmless organism

-One of the most alarming contaminants that can appear in well water is coliform bacteria.
+Coliform bacteria is one of the most alarming contaminants that can appear in well water.
 Typically, most types of coliforms are not harmful – E. coli being an exception.
 However, because it exists in the feces of humans and animals, the presence of coliform bacteria in well water can indicate that there has been a soil or fecal intrusion in the water supply.
 That creates a likelihood that the water is contaminated with organisms that can make people sick, such as other types of bacteria, parasites, protozoa, and viruses.

 The presence of such contaminants in drinking water can lead to gastrointestinal illness, neurological disorders, and reproductive problems.
-For infants and young children whose immune systems are not fully developed, this can be especially dangerous.
+This can be especially dangerous for infants and young children whose immune systems are not fully developed.
 Others who may be susceptible to illness include pregnant women and the elderly, as well as people whose immune systems are compromised because of AIDS, chemotherapy, or transplant medications.

 Testing for heavy metals in the water

 - Arsenic.
-Most people think of arsenic as a form of poison, but it is in fact a heavy metal that is common in the earth’s crust.
+Most people think of arsenic as a form of poison, but it is a heavy metal common in the earth’s crust.
 It often gets into the water supply due to natural erosion from soil and rocks.
-It can also result from the manufacturer of electronics and other industrial activities.
+It can also result from the manufacture of electronics and other industrial activities.
 In the short term, exposure to arsenic can cause stomach issues like nausea, vomiting, and diarrhea, and is even more damaging in the long term.